andrewen11/Book-recommendation-system/README.md

 - SVD Decomposition: The custom_svd function performs matrix decomposition, which is used in generating latent factors for users and books, enabling predictions for missing ratings.
 - Model Training: The model computes biases for users and books, centers the matrix by removing these biases, and applies matrix factorization (SVD) to build recommendations.

-* More details regarding the formulas and input / output instances are available in the PowerPoint presentation!
+* More details regarding the formulas and input / output data are available in the PowerPoint presentation!

 ### Purpose
 - Personalized Book Recommendations: This system can suggest books to users based on their previous ratings and preferences, along with those of similar users.
 - Collaborative Filtering: It leverages user and book interactions, uncovering latent relationships and patterns in the data to predict unknown ratings!

+## TEAM: Bălălău Andrei-Valentin & Lican Ștefan (Faculty of Automatic Control and Computer Science, National University of Science and Technology POLITEHNICA Bucharest, January 2025)